#include <stdio.h>

 2. Unlike normal pointers, we do not allocate de-allocate memory using function pointers.

-3. A function’s name can also be used to get functions’ address.
-For example, in the below program, we have removed address operator ‘&’ in assignment.
+3. A function?s name can also be used to get functions? address.
+For example, in the below program, we have removed address operator ?&? in assignment.
 We have also changed function call by removing *, the program still works.

-After understanding this example, try to rewrite the same program without looking at the code.
-Then change some values or logic and run it again.
-This helps improve confidence and keeps learners engaged on the page for longer.
+Rewrite the program without looking at the code.
+Modify values, conditions or logic and run it again.
+This helps improve confidence and strengthens coding skills much faster.